Stuff You Should Know: Josh M. Clark

 Josh Malcolm Clark was born July 15, 1976.
 He grew up in Toledo, Ohio and was raised Catholic, attending a Catholic school.
-He studied at the University of Georgia, but left with six classes left to start a newspaper.
+He studied at the University of Georgia, but left with six classes left to start his newspaper.

 He moved to Marietta, Georgia as a teenager.
 Clark's father's name is Mal, an HVAC engineer.
 He had a sister named Karen, who died in 1992 in a car accident when Josh was 16 years old, and two brothers-in-law, one of whom is also named Josh.
 In 2010 Clark lived with his then-girlfriend Umi (who is six months younger than him) in midtown Atlanta; he proposed on August 13, 2011 and the couple has since married.
-The couple parents a small dog named Momo.
+The couple have a dog, Momo.

 He is a former smoker, drinks a lot of coffee, and is an amateur mixologist.
 His hero is Muhammad Yunus.
 His favorite books include 1491 and 1493 by Charles C. Mann which he frequently quotes and/or references in the SYSK podcast.
 Josh is also a fan of The Simpsons, Firefly, Dollywood, Quentin Tarantino and shares an affinity with his cohost Bryant for the band Pavement.

 He attended Sprayberry High School and studied history and anthropology at the University of Georgia.
 As a youth interested in the paranormal, he wanted to study parapsychology at Duke University.
 Also as a child, he was an avid reader of Uncle John's Bathroom Reader, as mentioned in many podcasts, and he jokingly cites Uncle John's Bathroom Reader as the source of the majority of his knowledge.
 This admiration was eventually reciprocated when UJBR mentioned SYSK on their website and had one of their employees feature as a guest on SYSK's Barbie doll podcast.

 After college he pursued a career in journalism, working as "a cub reporter" in Henry County, Georgia, and was the founding editor of The Washboard Weekly, an "edgy tabloid" in Johnson City, Tennessee.
 It went out of business due to a lack of advertising.
 In 2022, Clark was featured as the voice actor of Wiggly Worm 2 in one episode of Bee and PuppyCat, a streaming television series.

-Before joining HowStuffWorks in 2007 he was a self described factotum who held many jobs.
+Before joining HowStuffWorks in 2007 he was a self-described factotum who held many jobs.
 He had a paper route, washed dogs, and held "jobs that involved shovels."
 Before recording his first episode in 2008, Clark had never listened to a podcast, and didn't know what one was.